jbinko/UGEN/README.md

 It is effectively pointer/reference to the result of another rule.
 As it was described in the rules section earlier.
 Be aware of case sensitivity of rules identifiers and allowed characters in the rule name/identifier.
-Any dependencies between rules are automatically resolved in any order.
+Any dependencies between rules are automatically resolved and definition order doesn't matter.

 For example:
 ```